-In keeping with directives of the Diocesan School Office, standardized testing is done annually, in the spring.
+In keeping with directives of the Diocesan School Office, standardized testing is conducted tri-annually.
 Test results are reported to the parents and a copy is kept on file.
 These tests are one tool used in reviewing the larger picture of our school's curriculum and of individual student learning.

 Parents receive a report of the tests that were administered.
 If a significant difference exists between a student's potential and his actual score, the parents may schedule a conference with the teacher.
-Standardized test results can be found online in Plus Portals in your child's "E-Locker".